Unleash/unleash/website/docs/advanced/strategy-constraints.md

 The SemVer operators are used to compare version numbers such as application versions, dependency versions, etc.

 The SemVer input must follow a few rules:
-- The value you enter must at least consist of three version numbers separated by full stops.
-Example: `1.2.3`
+- The value you enter **must** start with and contain at least major, minor, and patch versions: Example: `1.2.3`
 - Optionally, you can also add pre-release version information by adding a hyphen and series of dot separated identifiers after the patch version.
 Example: `1.2.3-rc.2`

-You can enter SemVer values with or without a leading "v": `v1.2.3` and `1.2.3` are both valid.
-Importantly, they are also considered equal.

 Versions with pre-release indicators (e.g. `4.8.0-rc.2`) are considered *less than* versions without (e.g. `4.8.0`) in accordance with [the SemVer specification, item 11](https://semver.org/#spec-item-11).